 30 The joint hypotheses of equality of α and δ between any two states are rejected at 1% significant level by the Chi-square tests, suggesting the 3-state assumption is more reasonable than a 2-state assumption.
-The parameters for the three states are listed in Table A4 in the appendix.

 31 Figure 13 also revealed some heightened liquidity volatility but not associated with those "renowned" events: August 2013 - April 2014, December 2014 - April 2015, and Dec 2016 - April 2017, when the situation in general is not as intense as during the period of those major events.